trung/daml/docs/source/ledger-integration-kit/index.rst

    /tools/ledger-api-test-tool/index

-.. _ledger-integration-kit_testing:

-Testing a DAML Ledger
+Testing a DAML ledger
 ---------------------

 TODO

 See more in :doc:`Ledger API Test Tool </tools/ledger-api-test-tool/index>`.

-.. _ledger-integration-kit_benchmarking:

-Benchmarking a DAML Ledger
+Benchmarking a DAML ledger
 --------------------------

 TODO